percona/percona-server/doc/source/myrocks/variables.rst

   :vartype: Boolean
   :default: ``OFF``

-Specifies whether to use adaptive mutexe which spins in user space before resorting to the kernel.
+Specifies whether to use adaptive mutex which spins in user space before resorting to the kernel.
 Disabled by default.

 .. variable:: rocksdb_use_direct_reads

   :version 5.7.19-17: Implemented
   :cli: ``--rocksdb-use-direct-reads``
   :dyn: No